Assessing Newfoundland for an Evidence-Based Lifesaving Service

 Although we are writing this blog post, we would be remiss not to mention the people who were a part of the needs assessment process from the beginning.
 It is because of their kindred spirits and commitment to a healthier and safer future for PWUD in our province that it is possible to take these next steps to bring this future to fruition.

-Shane (he/him) is a fourth-year Bachelor of Social Work (BSW) student at Memorial University.
-Over the past year, Shane worked at the AIDS Committee of Newfoundland and Labrador in various capacities and roles and most recently worked as their Education Program Assistant, delivering crucial HIV, Hepatitis C and harm reduction education to service providers, students, and the community.
+Shane Pope: Shane is a fourth-year Bachelor of Social Work (BSW) student at Memorial University.
+Over the past year, Shane worked at the AIDS Committee of Newfoundland and Labrador in various capacities and roles and most recently worked as their Education Program Assistant, delivering crucial HIV, Hepatitis C and harm reduction education to service providers, students, and the community (He/Him).

 References for further reading: